SegaWorld London: Legacy

 SegaWorld London remains one of the largest amusement facilities developed under Sega to date.
-Though its failure and critical panning can be seen as emblematic of wider problems within the company and the declining arcade industry during the late 1990s, it is looked back on fondly by many visitors and has been the subject of numerous fan works, including videos and articles, in recent years.
+Though its perceived failure can be viewed as emblematic of wider problems within the company and the late 1990s decline of the arcade industry, it has been looked back on favourably by many visitors and has been the subject of numerous reflective works, including videos and articles by The Guardian, Time Out, Digitiser and fans.